-Alexander, who prefers to be called Zan, completed his PhD (2015) and Bachelor of Psychological Science (Hons I) at The University of Queensland.
+Alexander (Zan) completed his PhD (2015) and Bachelor of Psychological Science (Hons I) at The University of Queensland.
 He moved to Sydney in 2017 and has worked in a wide range of research and teaching roles.
-He joined BWA in 2018 and now works with Peter Slattery and Annet Hoek in the areas of insurance and environmental regulation.
+He joined BehaviourWorks in 2018 and now works in BWA’s Sydney office with partners involved in the areas of insurance and environmental regulation.

 Zan’s research interests include the complex interplay between social identities and health, improving group cooperation and decision-making, increasing the impact of social policy interventions and advancing effective altruism.